zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_2_pre-register-free-tier-account.md

 ## Introduction

 Before you get started, you will need an Oracle Cloud account.
+If you don't have an existing account, you can sign up [here.](https://signup.cloud.oracle.com)

 ### Existing Cloud Accounts

-If you already have access to an Oracle Cloud account, including an Oracle Cloud account through [Oracle Universal Credits](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/universal-credits.html),  **STEP 1** can be used to sign in to tenancy.
+If you already have access to an Oracle Cloud account, including an Oracle Cloud account through [Oracle Universal Credits](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/universal-credits.html), follow the steps in **Task 1** to sign in.

+*Estimated Lab Time*: 5 minutes

 ## Task 1: Sign in to Your Account